Hubear-MUC/GGE/README.md

 See "readme.txt" for details.

 Code extent: Max.
-168 bytes
+186 bytes

 ---

 Version history:
 --

+Version 0.4

+Replacing the functions dice (int) and dice10() with a class  ggeDice.
+Due to technical problems with the development environment I had to remove the functions.

+However the random number generation works better now.

 Version 0.3